 - L2TP and IPSec are two protocols (one for tunneling, the other for encryption) that are faster and widely used.
 However, they’re easily blocked by firewalls, such as those used by Netflix.

 - OpenVPN is open source and very secure.
 It’s slower but fast enough for everyday use.

 - SSTP is a fast and well-supported protocol developed by Microsoft.

 - IKEv2 is a fast tunneling protocol developed by Microsoft and Cisco that is commonly paired with IPSec.
 It’s used on mobile devices.

 - Wireguard is a new protocol that’s around twice as fast as OpenVPN but has some privacy concerns.
-It’s not yet available on all VPN services.
+As a result, it’s not yet available on all VPN services.

 Finally, many VPN providers offer integrated protection from malware, adware, and phishing schemes.
 Below, only ExpressVPN, IPVanish, and TorGuard provide no type of malware protection.

 Netflix and many other streaming services attempt to block traffic from VPNs.
 That’s because media licenses often offer exclusive distribution rights to shows in certain countries, so Netflix may not have the right to offer a movie or show to residents of that country.